Greg Brockman

 OpenAI's October 2025 structure page says its for-profit arm is OpenAI Group PBC, controlled by the OpenAI Foundation, with special voting and governance rights held by the Foundation.
 That structure is relevant to a Brockman profile because individual executive power has to be read alongside board authority, investor incentives, safety committees, partner dependencies, and internal management systems.

 For deployed-agent safety, operational leadership should be evaluated through inspectable controls rather than biography.
-Useful evidence includes tool-permission design, agent sandboxing, prompt-injection resistance, audit logs, model and system cards, human review paths, incident handling, and enterprise procurement terms.
+Useful evidence includes tool-permission design, agent sandboxing, agent observability, prompt-injection resistance, audit logs, model and system cards, human review paths, incident handling, enterprise procurement terms, and post-market monitoring.
 The same person can be important to product convergence and still not be the right unit of analysis for every downstream harm.

 Coverage of Brockman's ownership, political spending, and litigation appearances should be handled carefully because those details can change through filings, reporting, and court proceedings.
 The stable point is broader: OpenAI's leadership is now part of public governance, whether or not it sits inside formal public office.